 Recently while I was at the beach with my family my mother and I naturally started talking about books and my mom told me I had to read two series of books in a specific order.
 I had only read one of the books, The Old Man and the Sea, a long time ago and I’m sure I didn’t appreciate it at the time, so I was up for the challenge considering in the summer I pretty much eat books up.
 I read business books and magazines during the day by the pool, and novels, memoirs or biographies before I go to bed.

-The two book series (dictated by my mother) are a Hemingway series and a Kennedy series.
-I’ll be reading them this summer/fall (I’ll get to the Kennedy series after I finish the Hemingway series).
-You should read them along with me!
+The two book series (dictated by my mother) are a Hemingway series and a Kennedy series (I have still yet to read the Kennedy series).
 I know, I know I haven’t read The Paris Wife yet, what rock have I been under?
 I’ll be starting with The Paris Wife, and making my way through these books as soon as I finish what I’m reading now — Animal, Vegetable, Miracle by Barbara Kingsolver.
+(Update, here’s what I thought about that book.)
 My mother told me that I should actually read everything Hemingway has ever written, but I’ll start with this series and tackle the rest later.

 THE HEMINGWAY SERIES